avalonv/literaryclock/quote to image/readme.md

 ## Converting Quotes to Images

-This contains an awesome PHP script to conver the list of quotes into images.
-Although the file appears as a CSV and opens as one, it looks really awful in excel as the commas in the quotes are preserved so it breaks into columns.
-Excel also breaks it if you try and edit it.
-I recommend opening and editing in something like Visual Studio Code.
+This contains a Python script to convert the list of quotes into png images.
+Although the file appears as a CSV and opens as one, it looks really awful in excel as the commas in the quotes are preserved so it breaks them into columns.
+I recommend opening and editing it in an actual text editor like Visual Studio Code.

-The format is quite simple if you want to add more
+The format is quite simple if you want to add new quotes or edit existing ones

 * 24h time|time reference|literary quote with time reference inside it|Book Title|Author